 The Employer shall maintain a seniority list showing the commencement date of each employee's seniority.
 An up-to-date seniority list shall be sent to the Union and posted on all bulletin boards in April and November of each year.
 The Employer shall be notified within thirty (30) days of any errors.
 The determination of seniority shall be in accordance with the earning system in effect at the time of the alleged error.

-Seniority shall operate on a bargaining-unit-wide basis.
+The determination of seniority shall be in accordance with the earning system in effect at the time of the alleged error.
+Seniority shall operate on a bargaining-unit-wide basis within the school district.